consulo/consulo/README.md

 ## Building

-Need setup SDKs & plugins.
-See https://github.com/consulo/consulo/wiki/Before-developing
+First you need setup enviroment, please visit this [link](https://github.com/consulo/consulo/wiki/Plugin-Development-Starter-Guide)

-Use 'Build | Build Artifacts... | distForRuntime' to build the project
+Use 'Build | Build Artifacts... | dist' to build the project

 To run the project, use the "Consulo" shared run configuration.